MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-performance.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 After each training, AI Builder uses the test data set to evaluate the quality and accuracy of the new model.
-A summary page for your model shows your model training result, including a **Performance** score .
+A summary page for your model shows your model training result, including a **Performance** score.

+## Performance score calculations

 AI Builder calculates the performance score for your model based on the precision and recall of the prediction results:

 - **Performance score**: This is the harmonic mean of precision and recall.
 It balances both for an imbalanced class distribution.
 Performance score values are between 0 - 100.
 Generally, the higher the performance score, the better your model performs.
 - **Precision**: The fraction of correct predictions among all the positive predictions.
 - **Recall**: The fraction of correct predictions among all true positive cases.